On the images of the Galois representations attached to certain RAESDC automorphic representations of $\mbox{GL}_n(\mathbb{A}_{\mathbb{Q}})$: Maximally induced representations

-Note that a character of $S$-type and $O$-type is tame.
+Note that a character of $S$-type or $O$-type and order $p$ is tame.
 Recall that a character of $\Q^\times_{q^n}$ is \emph{tame} if it is trivial on $U_1$.
 By local class field theory we can regard $\chi_q$ as a character (which by abuse of notation we call also $\chi_q$) of $G_{\Q_{q^n}}$ or of $W_{\Q_{q^n}}$.
 Then we can define the Galois representation